f0i/candid-decoder/README.md

 The resulting names are not guaranteed to map to unique hashes, so they might not match the original candid field names!

+The table provided in `"candid-decoder/candidFieldNames"` was generated from several example repos using the following commands:

 ```bash
 find .. -name "*.did" -exec cat {} \; | grep -E '^\s*[a-zA-Z_][a-zA-Z0-9_]*\s*:' | sed -E 's/^\s*([a-zA-Z_][a-zA-Z0-9_]*)\s*:.*$/\1/' | sort | uniq > ./src/candidFieldNames.txt

 node ./generateFieldNames.js
 ```

+Contributions to expand this table are very welcome!